datahub-project/datahub/metadata-ingestion/s3-ingestion.md

 - Column types associated with each table
 - Table metadata, such as owner, description and parameters

 After ingesting, you should be able to see your datasets on the DataHub frontend.
+For more details, check out the [full metadata ingestion docs](../metadata-ingestion/README.md).